hkskoglund/libantjs/README.md

 # libantjs

 A javascript implementation of the ANT protocol that interfaces with ANT USB stick.
-For web and nodejs/iojs.
+For nodejs.

-Tested on platform:

-    1. Fedora
-    2. iojs

-Used utilities:

-    1. Atom.io editor

 #### Message support matrix